 Let me just say that this Panang Curry recipe could be my ultimate favorite kind of curry!
 It’s bursting with rich and creamy flavor from the curry paste and coconut milk and is made hearty with chicken, veggies and fresh basil.

-Recently I shared a new Yellow Curry and Massaman curry recipe, but if I had it my way, I’d serve these dishes together on the same night alongside some homemade naan and roasted vegetables!
+Recently I shared a new Red Curry, Yellow Curry and Massaman curry recipe, but if I had it my way, I’d serve these dishes together on the same night alongside some homemade naan and roasted vegetables!
 I’ve also included options for vegan and vegetarian panang curry, because this recipe is easily adaptable to any dietary restrictions.

 My affinity for Thai food recipes is no secret–especially ones you can make at home, that taste just as good as take-out!
 You all have come to LOVE my Homemade Pad Thai just as much as I do, and I have too many other favorite Thai recipes to count.
 I just love the hugely bold flavors and freshness that comes with dishes, including this one!